Frequently asked questions

 Certainly.
 Pregnancy is a time to nourish mind and body.
 It involves many changes and leads to numerous symptoms that acupuncture can help with.
 This also applies to the post-birth period.

-> What’s the difference between kinds of acupuncture in Australia?
+> What’s the difference between kinds of acupuncture and 'dry needling' in Australia?

 > Do you offer any concessions?